 A: Most patients find Body Contouring to be comfortable, like a warm deep tissue massage which is designed for accommodation to comfort and sensitivity levels.
 It’s normal to experience a warm sensation for a few hours post-treatment.
 Your skin may appear red for several hours.

 Q: How often do I need treatments?

 A: Typically 3-5 treatments per area treated, spaced 3-14 days apart

 Q: What are the most commonly treated areas?

 A: We typically treat the neck, arms, chest/breasts, stomach, flanks (inner and outer thighs), back and hips.
 But we can treat anywhere there inches to lose, sagging skin or cellulite.

 Q: Should I combine my body contouring procedure with any other treatment?

 A: It’s not necessary, but for best results, we recommend combining with our body wraps.
 Many patients who receive body contouring are also interested in stretch mark removal, appetite suppression, breast augmentation, fat transferring and liposuction.

 Q: Is the Treatment Safe?

-A: Treatment is safe and effective for all skin types, sizes and colors.
-There are no reported short or long-term health effects.
+A: Treatment is safe and effective for all skin types, sizes, and colors.
+No long-term nor short-term health effects have been reported.
 Patients with pacemakers or other like implants should avoid this treatment.